 If your Chiropractor believes there is a condition present, there are a few different options as far as imaging.
 X-ray: to help visualize any type of trauma to bone or check for arthritis.
 MRI- to visualize the soft tissue, tendons, muscles, nerves, ligaments, blood vessels, and discs.
 EMG/ NCV – Testing the electrical impulses of the spinal nerve roots (EMG) or peripheral nerves (NCV) and the response of the muscles.

-Chiropractic Treatment for a herniated disc can be sought out as alternative form of medicine to help with the pain normally felt in the back.
+Chiropractic Treatment for a herniated disc can be sought out as an alternative form of medicine to help with the pain normally felt in the back.
 Physiotherapy such as: electrical muscle stimulation, ultrasound, and soft tissue work can also help.
 Prescribed exercises can be given to help strengthen the core, back and surrounding musculature for more stability and support.
 Your doctor, and chiropractor, can also recommend NSAIDs (nonsteroidal anti-inflammatory drugs) such as ibuprofen to help reduce the pain, depending on the severity.
 Medical attention is advised depending on the severity of the injury, pain scale, length of time the pain has been going on for, and mechanism of injury.

 Proper form while lifting and exercising can help prevent a disc herniation tremendously.
 As you become older, the discs in your spine become less and less hydrated so can take longer to heal.
 Another form of prevention is trying not to go through any motions that require extreme flexion/extension and rotation which are more common in causing a disc herniation or disc injuries.
 Strengthening the musculature surrounding the disc for support and stability.
 For example: abs, upper and lower back, quadratus lumborum, neck musculature, etc.